jcorporation/webradiodb/README.md

 The publish directory is refreshed on each push request through GitHub actions.

-This repository is also published through [GitHub Pages](https://jcorporation.github.io/webradiodb/).
+This repository is also published through [GitHub Pages](https://jcorporation.github.io/webradiodb/), there is a simple station search interface.

 You must not download all the images, instead you can prepend `https://jcorporation.github.io/webradiodb/publish/pics/` to the image name, e.g. https://jcorporation.github.io/webradiodb/publish/pics/http___119_15_96_188_stream2_mp3.webp.